• Home

 Decks 5–8 (Inside cabins)

-Lower-deck Inside staterooms are the most affordable, and you’re still close to dining and the Imagination Garden.
+Lower-deck Inside staterooms are the most affordable, and you’re still close to dining and the Imagination Garden atrium entertainment.

 Accessibility on the Disney Adventure

-Disney Adventure is designed with accessibility as a priority.
-There are 56 wheelchair-accessible staterooms across multiple categories (Inside, Oceanview, Verandah, and Concierge).
-These rooms feature wider doorways, roll-in showers, support bars, lowered fixtures, and more manoeuvring space.
+The Disney Adventure is designed with accessibility as a priority.
+There are 56 wheelchair-accessible staterooms distributed across all four main categories (Inside, Oceanview, Verandah, and Concierge) — a meaningful improvement on older Disney ships.
+Accessible rooms feature wider doorways (32 inches minimum), roll-in showers with built-in seating, support bars, lowered fixtures, and extra manoeuvring space.

-Elevators are located forward, midship, and aft, spanning all guest-accessible decks.
+Elevators are located forward, midship, and aft, spanning all guest-accessible decks (4–13 and 15–20).
 Wheelchair-accessible restrooms and public spaces are clearly marked on the official deck plans.
-Disney’s interactive deck plan tool includes an “Only Accessible Rooms” filter to help you find the right cabin.
+Disney’s interactive deck plan tool includes an “Only Accessible Rooms” filter — use it during booking to see only eligible cabins.
+If you need a pool hoist, one is available at the Toy Story Place family pool on Deck 17 on request at Guest Services.

 Disney Adventure Entertainment & Venues by Deck

-Here’s a quick reference for where the major entertainment venues and attractions sit on the Disney Adventure ship layout:
+A quick reference for where the major entertainment venues and attractions live on the Disney Adventure ship layout:

-• Walt Disney Theatre (Deck 9, Town Square) – Broadway-style shows: “Remember” (featuring Wall-E and Eve) and “Disney Seas the Adventure”
+• Walt Disney Theatre — Deck 9, Town Square — Broadway-style shows (“Remember” featuring Wall-E & Eve and “Disney Seas the Adventure”).

-• Oceaneer Club (mid decks) – Kids ages 3–10, Disney/Pixar/Marvel themed play areas
+• Oceaneer Club — Mid-level decks — Kids ages 3–10, Disney/Pixar/Marvel themed play areas.

-• Edge & Vibe (Deck 11, San Fransokyo Street) – Tween and teen clubs disguised as shops
+• Edge & Vibe — Deck 11, San Fransokyo Street — Tween and teen clubs disguised as shopfronts.

-• The Lion King: Celebration in the Sky – Fireworks show narrated by Shah Rukh Khan (the Disney Adventure is the only cruise ship in the world to feature fireworks at sea)
+• The Lion King: Celebration in the Sky — Open decks — Fireworks show narrated by Shah Rukh Khan.
+The Disney Adventure is the only cruise ship in the world to feature regular fireworks at sea.

 Summary: Disney Adventure Deck Plan at a Glance